-Like the pitcher on the mound in the base hall game, who wins his own game by scoring the winning tally in the last ining, it is with pardonable pride that I say the Commander-in-Chief has won the day for his own Division during his term
+PENNSYLVANIA MEMBERSHIP-RE-ADMISSION OF PHILLIP R. SCHUYLER CAMP the the pitcher on the mound in the base hall game, who vins his own game by scoring the winning tally in the last ining it is with pardonable pride that I say the Commander-has won the day for his own Division during his term by a last hour accomplishment.

-It is one real achievement of my term, and an objective since the time of my installation at Milwaukee.
-I sense a deen satisfaction in the result of the personal effort, which brought back into the Order, the membership of Philip Schuyler Camp No. 2, of Pennsylvania.
+It is one real achievement of my term, and an objective ince the time of my installation at Milwaukee.
+I sense a deen satisfaction in the result of the personal effort, which brought back into the Order, the membership of Philip Philip Schuyler Camp No. 2, of Pennsylvania.
 This Camp was lost to the Order almost a score of years ago on account of unfortunate errors.
 The disability resting upon the individual and collective membership of this Camp has long since been removed by action of Commandery-in-Chief Encampments.
 In its re-admission as a Camp, a record of original charter will be noted in the necessary new grant.
 Certain legislation by the Pennsylvania Division Encampment, adopted upon suggestion of your Commander-in-Chief as a member of that body, has helped make possible the success of the effort.